Department of Naval Science

 CAPT Price Lockard, Commanding Officer, Naval Science (Hayes Hall, University of Idaho; phone 208-885-6333; www.uidaho.edu/navy-rotc)

-The Navy-Marine Corps Officer Education Program is administered and taught by the Naval Science Department Staff on the University of Idaho, Moscow campus.
-The Program’s objective is to provide instruction and training to students in preparation for being commissioned as officers in the United States Navy or Marine Corps through the Naval Reserve Officers Training Corps (NROTC).
+The Navy-Marine Corps Officer Education Program is administered and taught by the Naval Science Department staff on the University of Idaho, Moscow campus.
+The program’s objective is to provide instruction and training to students in preparation for being commissioned as officers in the United States Navy or Marine Corps through the Naval Reserve Officers Training Corps (NROTC).
 Students are designated as midshipmen and receive extensive academic, physical, and leadership training while pursuing a degree.
-The Program is open to men and women and offers scholarships leading to active duty commissions.
+The program is open to all genders and offers scholarships leading to active duty commissions.
 Normally, students enter the program at the beginning of their freshman year; however, selected students may enter up to the beginning of their sophomore year and in very limited cases the beginning of their junior year.
-Students take up to 25 hours of professional development courses taught by the NROTC Unit and must participate in Introduction to Naval Science Labs each semester.
-All Naval Science courses and the lab are conducted at the University of Idaho.
-Students attending Washington State University are able to participate in the Program and can register for these courses via the UI/WSU Cooperative Courses program.
-In addition to the required Naval Science courses, all NROTC students must complete additional academic requirements as stipulated in their contract.
-For Navy Option students, Service Assignment is completed during their senior year and students may be assigned to duty on nuclear submarines, surface ships, naval aviation or special warfare.
-Service assignment for Marine Option students occurs following completion of The Basic School after graduation.
+Students take up to 25 hours of professional development courses taught by the NROTC Unit and must participate in Introduction to Naval Science labs each semester.
+All naval science courses and the lab are conducted at the University of Idaho.
+Students attending Washington State University are able to participate in the program and can register for these courses via the UI/WSU cooperative courses program.
+In addition to the required naval science courses, all NROTC students must complete additional academic requirements as stipulated in their contract.
+For the navy option students, service assignment is completed during their senior year and students may be assigned to duty on nuclear submarines, surface ships, naval aviation or special warfare.
+Service assignment for marine option students occurs following completion of the Basic School after graduation.

 Scholarship Program